JwanCodes/Cybersecurity-Learning/Cisco/Intro-to-Cybersecurity/Module-01-What-is-Cybersecurity.md

 ❓ Things I Want to Learn More About
 * Which attacks affect Saudi Arabia the most
 * How cybersecurity teams prevent attacks inside big companies

+### 🧭 Real-World Connection
+Weak passwords and phishing attacks are still among the most common causes of data breaches in companies.
+This module helped me understand why human behavior is often the biggest security risk.
+### 🪞 Personal Reflection
+Before this module, I thought cybersecurity was mainly about technical hacking.
+This module changed my perspective by showing how important user behavior and basic security practices are.
+### 🎯 Practical Takeaway
+I now pay more attention to password strength, software updates, and suspicious emails, and I understand why companies enforce security policies.